 - Dr Niti Pall.
 Niti is one of PCI’s International Advisors.
 She is a family medicine doctor who is currently medical Director at KPMG Global healthcare practice and Board chair at Harbr, an accelerator-incubator for international healthcare.
 She is also a senior consultant at AXA where she advises the emerging customer and innovation team to replicate mobile healthcare across the world.
 Prior to this Niti was Medical and Innovation Director of international development markets for BUPA.

 - Zahra Shah.
 Zahra is a Project Manager at PCI.
 She has been working in start-ups and emerging markets for over 7 years, with a focus on growing tech ecosystems in conflict-affected regions.
 Merging her passion for technology and development Zahra has worked in digital skills training and entrepreneurship in Gaza and Iraq.

-This article is part of Primary Care International’s co-authored Op-Ed series Primary Care Perspectives, exploring resilient systems and healthy populations in the context of COVID-19 and beyond.
+This article is also shared by Business Fights Poverty.
+It is part of Primary Care International’s co-authored Op-Ed series Primary Care Perspectives, exploring resilient systems and healthy populations in the context of COVID-19 and beyond.
 The perspectives of the authors are not necessarily the views of any of their institutions or affiliations.